-Templates provide users with a way to capture all of the repeatable processes, information, and settings associated with the projects in an organization.
+You can use templates to capture most of the repeatable processes, information, and settings associated with the projects in your organization.

 You can define tasks, queue topics, custom forms, attach documents in your template.

 After templates are completed, you can attach them to existing projects, or you can use them to build new projects from them.
 The information on the template transfers to the projects that are created using it.
 All of the information associated with a template transfers to the project.

 You can create a new template in the following ways:

 For more information about creating a new template from scratch, see "Creating a New Template."